Cuba Passport Ranking

-The Cuban passport currently ranks on the 76th place according to the Guide visa index.
+The Cuban passport currently ranks on the 76th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 64 countries.
 This grants it an overall low mobility score.
 Cuban passport holders have visa-free access and visas on arrival to countries such as Singapore, Uzbekistan, Russia, Kenya and Qatar.
 Cuban passport holders do however require a visa to enter about 162 destinations in the world.
 This requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 Cuba is an island nation consisting of 15 provinces.
 The most important provinces are La Habana, Santiago de Cuba and Holguín.
 The country is situated in the Caribbean approximately 150 kilometers south of Key West, Florida.
 The island has a surface area of 109,884 square kilometers.
 The nation’s terrain is relatively flat with rugged plains and mountains.
 Its climate is tropical with a dry season from November to April and a rainy season from May to October.